FlorianS4/Project-1-Soccer/README.md

 - a google maps image embedded from google directly to keep the now Google Maps visuals.
 The user will easily find out the location of the football stadium.
 #### Sign up Form
 ![Sign up form picture](docs/readme-images/Sign-up-form.png)
 - a simple sign up form for a newsletter to get information about the club and activities.
-The user can chose for which ager range he or she wants to be informed about.
+The user can choose for which age range he or she wants to be informed about.
 - the sign up form has a blank space validator so clients have to fill out the name fields.

 ![Hover effects on sign up form](docs/readme-images/Sign-up-form-with-hover-effects.png)
 - a color changing Sign up button when hovering over it.
-To show the user that threw this the data will be sumbitted.
+To show the user that threw this the data will be submitted.

 ![Sign up page](docs/readme-images/sign-up-page.png)
 - After pressing the Sign up button, the user will be redirected to a sign up page, so that the user knows that the process was successful.
-- The sign up page has all the external links to different social media plattforms.
+- The sign up page has all the external links to different social media platforms.
 - By pressing Home or the name of the club the user will return to the main page.
 ### Footer
 ![Footer picture](docs/readme-images/footer-picture.png)